cukminseo/NSLab-CUK.github.io/_pages/99-ujO.md

 Research Experience
 ============
-* Sep 2023 -- Present: Undergraduate Researcher, Network Science Lab., The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea
+* Aug 2023 -- Present: Undergraduate Researcher, Network Science Lab., The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea

 ***

 Education
 ============
-* Sep 2023 -- Present: The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea <br> Bachelor of Engineering, Dept. of Artificial Intelligence
+* Aug 2023 -- Present: The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea <br> Bachelor of Engineering, Dept. of Artificial Intelligence
 * Sep 2019 -- Aug 2023: Jeonju University of Korea, Korean Language and Literature

 ***